KadirOrcunAltunel/CaliforniaHousing/README.md

 - median_house_value: The median value of houses in a specific neighborhood.
 - ocean_proximity: The proximity of a housing unit to the ocean.

-I aim to find a model to predict Median House Value using Random Forest Regression.
+I aimed to find a model to predict Median House Value using Random Forest Regression.
+Overall I reached the accuracy of 82%.
+With proper hyperparameter tuning, I'm certain that higher accuracy can be achieved.

 I added the graph I created in [CaliforniaHousing.py](https://github.com/KadirOrcunAltunel/CaliforniaHousing/blob/main/CaliforniaHousing.py) below: